wowtor/pulse_counter/README.md

 ## Usage

 Identify the pulse counter device.
 It is typically named `/dev/ttyACM0` but may be named differently.
+Use `dmesg` to find it.

-Launch the service, with `DEVICE` replaced by the name of the pulse counter.
+Launch the service, with `DEVICE` replaced by the name of the pulse counter device.

 ```sh
 ./run_counter.py --device DEVICE